 3.1 Initial seed quality parameters

-Before storing seeds several seed quality parameters has been recorded.
+Before storing seeds several seed quality parameters were recorded.
 At the time of storing germination percent of seed was 92.333% which indicated good seed germination.
 Seed moisture content was 14% which was within the safe range for storage.
 The mean germination time were 4.84 days and time taken for 50% germination was 4.78 days.
 Seedling vigour index I recorded was 2295.

 3.2 Seed quality parameters after one month storage

-Observations are taken after seeds were treated with desiccants and stored for one month under ambient storage conditions.
+Observations were taken after seeds were treated with desiccants and stored for one month under ambient storage conditions.

 Table 1.
-Effect of desiccants on seed quality in storage ( conventional gunny bags)
+Effect of desiccants on seed quality in storage (conventional gunny bags)